coderdude1/amqp-spring-boot/README.md

 #AMQP with spring
+Experiments with spring boot/amqp/rabbitmq

+# Receivers
+AMQP and spring support multiple ways to declare receivers.
+I'll try several different ways of this, such as
+  1. Simple POJO that is wired via config as a receiver
+  2. Class that implements the MessageListener interface
+  3. Class that implements the ChannelAwareMessageListener

+I'll also experiment with some of the other features such as dead letter queues, etc

 #random stuff
 if I use the rabbitmq send to a queue option, I need to add property